fcumlin/sqa_latent_classification/README.md

 See https://github.com/karolpiczak/ESC-50.

 ## Training and evaluation
-We have made the code base [gin configurable](https://github.com/google/gin-config), which is a light-weight configuration framework.
+We have made the codebase [gin configurable](https://github.com/google/gin-config), which is a light-weight configuration framework.
 See `configs/tot.gin` for an example.
 Example run:
 ```
 python train.py --gin_path=configs/tot.gin --save_dir=path/to/save_dir
 ```